exercism/docs/using/faqs.md

 Please check our [Code of Conduct][coc] for more information about our expectations of conduct.
 If you would like to report something, please reach out to us at [abuse@exercism.org][mail-abuse] and we will try to fix or resolve the issue respecting both you and your privacy.

+## Why can't I give feedback on representations?

+To give feedback on representations for a track, you need to pass the following three criteria:

+1. Be mentoring the track
+2. Have mentored at least 100 finished discussions for that track
+3. Have an overall satisfaction rating of at least 95%

 ## Improving Exercism

 ## This is great!
 How do I get involved?